 Figure 11 - Circle created using D3.js

 This demonstration creates a single orange circle with a black stroke using the functions within the D3.js library.
-D3 works by simply manipulating the document object model using the JavaScript client side programming language to create an SVG image with its own attributes which are defined within the JavaScript code.
+D3 works by simply manipulating the document object model using JavaScript to create an SVG image with its own attributes, which are defined within the JavaScript code.

 D3 Basic Bar Chart Example